macivo/BFH-Hyperdrive/README.md

 The front-end-Application can now be accessed directly via the system's browser or via the IP address in the LAN, e.g. http://192.168.5.5:9001.

 ##### ![](http://twemoji.maxcdn.com/36x36/1f6a7.png) Remarks update:
-[1] Many browsers report security issues, that the front-end-Application is not from a real http-server.
+[1] Many browsers report security issues, that the front-end-Application is not running on a http-server.

 In this case, the frontend might not load properly.
-With some browsers can user ignore this security issue, some not.
+Only few browsers allow the user to ignore this security.

 Therefore I decided that the car controller should take an alternative http-server port 80 role.

-Simply edit the `host.js` file in `car_controller` with the path of the front-end-Application as example as follows:
+Simply by edited the `host.js` file in `car_controller` with the path of the front-end-Application as example as follows:
 ```
-const frontEndDirectory = ("/home/pi/Desktop/Frontend");  //At Line Number 11 with the path of frontend
+const frontEndDirectory = ("/home/pi/Desktop/Frontend");  //At Line Number 11 with the path to frontend
 ```
 The front-end-Application can now be accessed directly via the system's browser or via the IP address in the LAN, e.g. http://192.168.5.5

-[2] If this problem exit.
+[2] If this problem occurs.
 ````
 Error: The module '/home/pi/Desktop/nodejsankisdk/node_modules/@abandonware/bluetooth-hci-socket/lib/binding/bluetooth_hci_socket.node'
 was compiled against a different Node.js version using